maximilian128/project_creation_automation/README.md

 ### 2) Create Github Login Token

 1. Go to https://github.com/settings/tokens
-2. Create a new Login token, checking only the option "repo".
+2. Create a new Login token, checking  the option "repo" and "delete_repo".
 * Do not close the website.
 You need the token for the next step.
 * Once closed, you can't see the token again and have to create a new one.

-### 3) Clone this repo and create and modify .env file
+### 3) Clone this repo, install requirements and create and modify .env file
 1. Open terminal and execute:
 ```
     cd PATH/TO/YOUR/PROJECTS/FOLDER